PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 their public runner results or diagnostics.
 If not, leave it unconditional and inventory another bounded scan/allocation.
 Commit and push only; do not create or update a pull request.

+## Recovery-result propagation characterization checkpoint

+`run_recovery_invocations()` currently validates ordered pass IDs and invokes each callback but discards its return value.
+Consequently, `run_se_fc_gather_channel_fanout()` cannot expose the two existing result dictionaries needed for a complete terminal reconciliation guard.

+Two strict expected-failure contracts now require ordered result tuples from the generic recovery utility and the SE/FC/Gather wrapper.
+They preserve the same callback order, arguments, shared `ModelIRPassStateScope`, diagnostics, ID drift failure before execution, and exception timing.
+Production is unchanged.

+At implementation, return a tuple from the generic runner and forward a typed two-dictionary tuple from the SE/FC/Gather wrapper.
+Existing orchestrators may continue ignoring results.
+Do not yet change either main/fallback terminal reconciliation; first validate all recovery-orchestration and SE/FC/Gather contracts sequentially.
+Commit and push only; do not create or update a pull request.